-A/G Ratio in a Blood Test: Normal Range & What High or Low Means
+A/G Ratio Blood Test: Normal Range & High or Low Meaning

 Also known as: Albumin globulin ratio, A/G ratio blood test

-The A/G ratio is the amount of albumin in your blood divided by the amount of globulin — two families of proteins measured on a metabolic panel.
+The A/G ratio (albumin/globulin ratio) in a blood test is the amount of albumin divided by the amount of globulin — two families of proteins measured on a metabolic panel.
 It gives a quick snapshot of protein balance related to liver function, kidney health, and inflammation.
-A normal A/G ratio is roughly 1.1 to 2.5, meaning you normally have a bit more albumin than globulin.
+A normal A/G ratio is roughly 1.1 to 2.5, meaning you normally have a bit more albumin than globulin; values outside that range are interpreted by a clinician alongside your other results.

 A/G Ratio normal range